sigawari/sigawari/README.md

 # 👋 Introduction

 Hello!
-My name is **Sigawi**.
+My name is **Siga**.
 I am an informatics student with a passion for combining multimedia and IT.
 My experience includes **social media management** and **videography**, and I'm now exploring how to integrate multimedia—such as images, video, and audio—into technology solutions.

 ## 🎬 Experience & Interests